Wintereise/looking-glass-api/README.md

 4. traceroute6
 5. bgp

-The default API key (HTTP basic Auth - *username only*) is odske710r3KyS8e32X5zCKnIjV82L6S4odske710r3KyS8e32X5zCUnIjV82L6S4
+The default API key (HTTP basic Auth - **username only**) is `odske710r3KyS8e32X5zCKnIjV82L6S4odske710r3KyS8e32X5zCUnIjV82L6S4`

 *via HTTP PUT* -> /v1/api/update-key/{key}

 Here, *key* is the new API key for the instance.
 It's recommended to update the key immediately after install.
+Note that it has to be exactly **64 characters long**.

 A typical response looks like this,